tgherzog/wbg-esg-website/research.md

 ---
-title: World Bank ESG Resources
+title: World Bank Sovereign ESG Resources
 ---

 This page provides a selection of relevant publications from the World Bank Group.